Soufiane Messeguem

-Soufiane Messeguem (born 5 February 2001) is a German professional footballer who plays as a midfielder for Portuguese club Académico de Viseu.
+Soufiane Messeguem (born 5 February 2001) is a German professional footballer who plays as a midfielder for Primeira Liga club Académico de Viseu.

 Club career

 Messeguem was born in Coburg, Bavaria, and played youth football for Magdeburger SV Börde 1949, 1.
 FC Magdeburg and VfL Wolfsburg.
 Messeguem made his senior debut for VfL Wolfsburg II on 18 September 2020 in a 3–2 win over HSC Hannover in the Regionalliga Nord.
 In summer 2021, Messeguem signed for 2.
 Bundesliga side Erzgebirge Aue on a three-year contract, he made his debut as a substitute in a 0–0 draw with 1.
 FC Nürnberg on 25 July 2021.

 On 22 July 2022, Messeguem signed a four-year contract with Académico de Viseu in Portugal.

 International career

 Messeguem has represesented Germany at under-18, under-19 and under-20 levels.